chips1chip/area/README.md

-displaying ascii values of characters
+finding area of a rectangle